Experienced Leaders and Trainers

 Mary Woods has had a library named after her, a day declared in her name by the Mayor of Greenville, and commendations from the South Carolina State and Senate.
 She has also been a Milken finalist.
 She has also held numerous offices including being President of Elementary Division of SCASA.
 Under Mary’s leadership, her school received over 30 top honors (for reading, PTA, writing, science, service learning, web site, art, and public relations).
 Among these were the National Blue Ribbon School of Excellence Award, Milken Teacher of the Year, International Science Teacher of the Year, National Exemplary Reading Award, State PTA Program of the Year Award, State Exemplary Writing Hall of Fame Mentor, National Public Relations Golden Achievement Award, South Carolina International Reading Award, National Science Teaching Award, Astronomy & Space Science Award, CIBA-GEIGY Award for Excellence in Elementary Science, International Science Teacher of the Year, NCNB Young Artist Showcase Award, NASA Newest Program, National Presidental Award for Math and Science, and the North American Invention Convention Winner.

-George White, M.A., Education Policy Associate, is an education policy analyst, writer and communications consultant with expertise on event management, capacity building, health and international development.
-White is a professional development program manager, editor and chief writer for Robert L. Green & Associates (RLG), which is a consulting team that serves many public school districts.
-He is co-author of Expect the Most – Provide the Best, a RLG manuscript on expectations and innovation in education that will be published by Scholastic Inc. in 2014.
-He is a contributor to A Call for Change, a 2012 anthology on education reform based on solutions briefs submitted at a black male education summit convened in August 2012 by the U.S. Department of Education and the Council of the Great City Schools.
+George White, M.A., Education Policy Associate, is an education policy analyst, writer and communications consultant with expertise on issues related to educational equity, early childhood education, health and international development.
+White is research director, editor and chief writer for Robert L. Green & Associates (RLG), a consulting team that serves many public school districts.
+He is co-author of Expect the Most – Provide the Best, a 2014 Scholastic Inc. book produced by members of the Green team.
+He is also a contributor to A Call for Change, a 2012 Houghton Mifflin Harcourt anthology on education reform based on solutions submitted at 2012 summit on black male education, a conference convened by the U.S. Department of Education and the Council of the Great City Schools.
+Moreover, on behalf of a project funded by the Kellogg Foundation, he produced A Way Out, a policy recommendations report that identifies initiatives, policies and programs designed to improve the life prospects of Latino, African-American and Native-American youth.

 Gregory Egnor, Ed.D., is the principal of Stewart Elementary, a STEM school, and the director of special education of Burrell School District in western Pennsylvania.
 He led the transformation of Stewart into an innovative STEM school three years ago through a district initiated elementary program restructuring.
 His school continues to evolve its STEM program through the implementation of 21st century learning experiences for students.
 Dr. Egnor has worked with many school districts, teachers, and administrators in their efforts to implement STEM based practices.
 He delivers professional development workshops, and has presented at conferences regarding the implementation of 21st century learning practices through STEM.